OpenLiberty/liberty-language-server/README.md

 ## Minimum version recommendations for the Liberty Maven and Gradle plug-ins

-A minimum version of the Liberty Maven Plug-in 3.7.1 or Liberty Gradle Plug-in 3.5.1 is recommended.
+A minimum version of the Liberty Maven Plug-in 3.7.1 or Liberty Gradle Plug-in 3.11.0 is recommended.

-If you are using dev mode for containers, a minimum version of the Liberty Maven Plug-in 3.7 or Liberty Gradle Plug-in 3.5 is recommended.
+If you are using dev mode for containers, a minimum version of the Liberty Maven Plug-in 3.7 or Liberty Gradle Plug-in 3.9.0 is recommended.
 If an earlier version is used, the Liberty Config Language Server cannot generate a schema file for use with `server.xml` editing.
 In this case, a default schema that is based on Liberty 25.0.0.6 is used instead.

 ### Schema and Feature Validation
 If the [Liberty Maven Plug-in](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plug-in](https://github.com/OpenLiberty/ci.gradle) is configured with the Liberty project, the Liberty Config Language Server automatically generates a schema file based on the Liberty runtime and version.
 This schema file provides relevant information about the supported `server.xml` elements and Liberty features.
 If an earlier version of either plug-in is used, the schema file is not regenerated when additional features are installed.
 This limitation might result in a lack of hover, completion, or diagnostic support for elements related to those newly installed features.

 Liberty Tools prioritizes accurate and up-to-date schema and feature validation.
 While it includes periodically updated cached data, the most reliable validation occurs when you **build your project**.
-Building your project allows Liberty Tools to generate schema and feature information directly from the Open Liberty runtime specified in your project's configuration.
-This ensures that validation is based on the exact version of Open Liberty you are using, preventing issues caused by potentially outdated cached data.
+Building your project allows Liberty Tools to generate schema and feature information directly from the Liberty runtime specified in your project's configuration.
+This ensures that validation is based on the exact version of Liberty you are using, preventing issues caused by potentially outdated cached data.

-**How to build your Open Liberty project:**
+**How to build your Liberty project:**

 * **With Maven:** Navigate to your project's root directory in your terminal and run:
     ```bash